philippines69/carlcastroarchives/_posts/2022-06-30-morbius-is-one-of-the-movies-of-all-time.md

 ---
 <figure>
 <img src="https://cdn.discordapp.com/attachments/749821207800447077/992270356435968101/cover3.jpg" alt="Morbius sweep">
-<figcaption>A testament to how groundbreaking this movie is</figcaption>
+<figcaption>Fig. 1.0 - A testament to how groundbreaking this movie is</figcaption>
 </figure>